 Also, if you have an excellent environment for pollination, with many other avocado trees around and many pollinators like honeybees visiting the flowers, you’re likely to get fruit earlier.
 Avocado trees of the five-gallon size will often set fruit at nurseries each spring for this reason.

-On the other hand, your tree might take longer than four years to give you fruit if you prune it hard or if a winter freeze kills many branches or if it is otherwise damaged — for example, by poor irrigation.
-In July 2013, I also planted a Sir-Prize avocado tree, but the Sir-Prize has yet to give us fruit and I’m pretty sure it’s because I’ve pruned it hard the last couple years in order to shape it.
-Every spring it has flowered lightly, but only next year will it have the large canopy size to flower heavily and, hopefully, set its first crop.
+On the other hand, your tree might take longer than four years to give you fruit for a number of reasons.
+If you prune it hard or if a winter freeze kills many branches or if it is otherwise stressed — for example, by poor irrigation — then it’s not going to fruit as early as it otherwise would.

-Another reason an avocado tree might take more than four years to bear fruit is if it is grown from seed and not grafted.
+One final reason an avocado tree might take more than four years to bear fruit is if it is grown from seed and not grafted.
 In general, seedlings take longer to bear fruit than grafted trees.
 A seedling in my mom’s backyard took about six years before it produced fruit.

 Does waiting the typical three to four years for an avocado tree to bear fruit seem like a short or long time to you?
 It seemed like forever when I planted those trees back in 2013.
 But forever has arrived, and it tastes amazing.

-You might also like to read:
+You might also like to read my posts: